An Opportunity for Schools

 The same NSLP and SBP rules apply for meal service.
 Meals served are reimbursed at the NSLP and/or SBP “free” rates.
 For clarification on how the Seamless Summer Option differs from our other summer feeding options, we've created a comparison chart.

-Review the Seamless Summer Option Question and Answer Guidance or contact your NSLP State Agency for more information on how to apply for the Seamless Summer Option.
+Review the 2015 Edition of Seamless Summer Option Questions and Answers or contact your NSLP State Agency for more information on how to apply for the Seamless Summer Option.